Microinvasive carcinoma of the breast

 Patients with axillary metastasis tend to be younger (but not much younger, on average in their early 50s as opposed to the late 50s).
 The presence of comedonecrosis, multifocal DCIS, multifocal invasion, or the development of a palpable mass have not actually been convincingly linked to higher risk of axillary metastasis.
 Positive estrogen and progesterone receptor status, which tends to be available in a minority of cases, also does not correspond with higher risk for axillary nodal involvement.

 The decision to proceed with exploratory lymph node dissection is a subject of debate with microinvasive breast tumors

-With microinvasive breast carcinoma, we find a curious situation where physicians can look at the same set of statistics, and yet come to different conclusions; some say that axillary lymph node dissection is warranted, other feel that it is completely unneccesary, also pointing to the cost, discomfort, and stress involved.
-They are many 'grey area' decisions in breast cancer treament, and an experienced physician will tend to have a 'feel' for the subtleties in all of the diagnostic presentations and risk factors associated with the patient, and make an appropriate decision.
+With microinvasive breast carcinoma, we find a curious situation where physicians can look at the same set of statistics, and yet come to different conclusions; some say that axillary lymph node dissection is warranted, other feel that it is completely unnecessary, also pointing to the cost, discomfort, and stress involved.
+They are many ‘grey area’ decisions in breast cancer treatment, and an experienced physician will tend to have a ‘feel’ for the subtleties in all of the diagnostic presentations and risk factors associated with the patient, and make an appropriate decision.